chradev/Adroid/README.md

 #### 3D printed unified details and wide mount variant with own wheel design

 In the picture below is shown the second generation of 3D printed unified details, including own Pololu like driving wheel with two O-rings, hub and 60-tooth GT2 pulley.
 It is planned instead of a single motor with belt gear and a single arm with a pair of free ball bearing wheels for body movement to use a dual arm scheme with a directly coupled geared stepper motor, a nylon pulley with bearing, a PCB made strain gauge, and a pair of hall sensors for each arm.
-On the photo is shown a new prototype variant with two body movement auxiliary geared stepper motors;
+On the photo is shown a new prototype variant with two body movement auxiliary geared stepper motors.

 <img src="https://github.com/chradev/Adroid/blob/main/assets/3D-Printing-Details-Gen4-Plus.png?raw=true" alt="3D Printing Details" width="100%">